-When you start hearing traditional slapstick tunes in bars and seeing pop-up stores selling feestkleding (festival costumes) in the south of the Netherlands, you know carnival is near – and that Dutch towns and residents are itching to erupt into huge street parties of raucous frivolity that signifies carnival in the Netherlands.
+When you start hearing traditional slapstick tunes in bars and seeing pop-up stores selling feestkleding (festival costumes) in the south of the Netherlands, you know Dutch carnival is near – and local residents are itching to erupt into the huge street parties of raucous frivolity that signifies carnival in the Netherlands.

-Mainly celebrated in the predominantly Catholic southern provinces of Noord-Brabant and Limburg, carnival was adopted as a religious festival set three days before Ash Wednesday and the fasting season of Lent.
-It's a festival about reversing rituals, particularly of social roles and abandonment of desired norms.
+Mainly celebrated in the predominantly Catholic southern provinces of Noord-Brabant and Limburg, carnival was adopted as a religious festival, set in the three days before Ash Wednesday and the fasting season of Lent.
+Thus carnival in the Netherlands became dedicated to reversing rituals, particularly of social roles, and abandonment of desired norms.

 Read more at DutchNews.nl: It’s party time south of the rivers: get ready for Carnaval http://www.dutchnews.nl/features/2016/02/its-party-time-south-of-the-rivers-get-ready-for-carnaval/

 During carnival in the Netherlands, each town changes its name for the occasion; even Amsterdam joined the fun in 2016 by temporarily calling itself Gròòtgragtegat, roughly ‘big place with canals', thanks to a group of Amsterdam-based residents hailing from North-Brabant.